Visit Delft — A Scenic City of the Dutch Golden Age

 Art connoisseurs with a refined sense of beauty can also visit the Royal Museum showcasing various collections of the fascinating legacy of the Dutch Delftware arts of inestimable value.
 In surrounding souvenir shops, there is a large selection of works of art that tourists are happy to buy as gifts for their friends and relatives.

 The museum collection is full of works of art from different periods of production, and in one room, there are sculptures by contemporary artists who combine classical and modern techniques.
-The replica of Rembrandt’s Night Watch made with ceramic tiles is particularly interesting.
+The replica of Rembrandt’s Night Watch made with ceramic tiles is particularly engaging.

 The Museum Prinsenhof Delft, located in a former 15th-century monastery, is a prominent cultural institution where the rich culture, tradition, and history of the Netherlands intertwine before your eyes.
-Museum’s premises adorn fascinating paintings from the 17th century, which belong to the period known as the Golden Age when Delft was a gathering place for many talented artists.
+The museum’s premises adorn fascinating paintings from the 17th century, which belong to the period known as the Golden Age when Delft was a gathering place for many talented artists.

-Many important representatives of the Dutch Golden age of painting lived and worked in this town.
+Many important representatives of the Dutch Golden Age of painting lived and worked in this town.
 The most significant representative of the so-called Delft school was Johannes Vermeer, who was born just here.
-Among many, the following artists stand out with their work such as Peter de Hoch, Frans Hals, Jan van Goyen, Karel Fabricius, and Nicholas Maas.
+Among many, the following artists, stand out with their work such as Peter de Hoch, Frans Hals, Jan van Goyen, Karel Fabricius, and Nicholas Maas.
 They created “genre” paintings, displaying scenes from the daily life of workers and women with children in their usual activities.

 In the museum, art lovers can enjoy beautiful tapestries, Delft pottery, stylish furniture, and gold and silver decorative objects, captivating with the spirit of aristocracy.